abraidotti/abraidotti.github.io/about.md

 My name's Alessandro Braidotti (Sandro for short).
 I'm a web developer.
 Before I learned how to make websites, I [taught writing and literature](http://www.ratemyprofessors.com/ShowRatings.jsp?tid=1321388) at Temple University and then worked at a [publishing startup](http://www.bookbaby.com).

-I like to involve myself in cool projects that use hardware, geography, and sound, but I'm always up for any kind of coding challenge.
+I'm interested in user interface design and interesting uses for geolocation.

 ### Other pursuits